Gitification-App/gitification/README.md

 <br>

-# About Certificate
+# Known Problems
-- The app is currently not certificated, I don't earn money from open source so didn't want to pay for apple developer license.
+- Notifications,  Opening external links may not work on Macs because Gitification is not signed currently.
+I don't earn money from open source, but if I earn `50$` from github sponsorships, I will sign the app.

+- The app is currently ready to be compiled for Windows or Linux but I'm a Mac user so that after I added the features in my mind, I will create Windows and Linux builds.

 <br>